michaelrsweet/rasterview/README.md

 under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Changes in v1.7 - 2018-05-28

+- Page controls updated to allow navigation to the previous page and to selected pages.

 ## Changes in v1.6 - 2018-01-21